- Hyperpigmentation is a common dermatological disorder characterized by uneven skin pigmentation that varies in size and color.

 With age, the number of melanocytes in the body actually decreases.
 Although they decrease in number, the remainder increase in size, and their distribution becomes more focused, causing dark spots or age spots.

 Topical application of Vitamin C decreases these changes by inhibiting melanogenesis, as well as by preventing the deterioration of collagen and the loss of elastin due to aging.

 Skin conditions: melasma and postinflammatory hyperpigmentation

-Although it can affect both men and women, it is most common in women because it is triggered by changes in hormone levels such as during pregnancy, where estrogen and progesterone stimulate the overproduction of melanin.
+Although it can affect both men and women, it is most common in women due to fluctuations in hormone levels during pregnancy, where estrogen and progesterone stimulate the overproduction of melanin.

-Once a wound has healed following skin injuries, acne, chemical exposure or dermatitis, the skin may be left darkened and discolored.
-This is called postinflammatory hyperpigmentation (also known as PIH).
-This type of hyperpigmentation may also be caused by cosmetic procedures such as chemical peels and dermabrasion.
+Once a wound has healed following skin injuries, acne, chemical exposure or dermatitis, skin may be left darkened and discolored.
+This is called postinflammatory hyperpigmentation (PIH) and is a result of the inflammation triggering melanin production.